playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-side-effects/index.md

 Like any other superpower, you should use these last few APIs with care, knowing that they may make your application worse rather than better; With great APIs comes great responsibility.

-# Lifecycle Chart
+# API Chart

-Let's take a look visually at how each framework calls the relevant lifecycle methods we've touched on today:
+Let's take a look visually at how each framework calls the relevant APIs we've touched on today:

 <!-- tabs:start -->